-- Microsoft Windows 7, Windows 8, Windows 8.1, Windows 10, Windows Server 2008 R2, Windows Server 2012, Windows Server 2012 R2.
-Both 32- and 64-bit versions are supported. - Intel Core 2 or similar CPU.
-A multi-core CPU such as Intel i5 or i7 is recommended. - 8 GB of RAM. - A compatible wireless adapter for passive surveys.
-For the up-to-date list of compatible adapters, please visit our Web site.
-Any modern wireless adapter may be used for active surveys. - An NMEA-compliant GPS receiver or a Windows GPS or GLONASS sensor, if you plan to perform GPS-assisted site surveys. - A USB spectrum analyzer, Wi-Spy by MetaGeek, if you plan to perform spectrum analysis surveys. - Internet Explorer 8.0 or higher, if you plan to import street maps from one of the online map services. - 200 MB of free disk space.
+- Windows 10 or 11, Windows Server 2016, 2019, or 2022. - Intel Core 2 or similar CPU.
+A multicore CPU such as Intel i5 or i7 is recommended. - 8 GB of RAM. - A compatible wireless adapter for passive surveys.
+For the up-to-date list of compatible adapters, please visit our website.
+Any modern wireless adapter may be used for active surveys.

+- An NMEA-compliant GPS receiver or a Windows GPS or GLONASS sensor, if you plan to perform GPS-assisted site surveys. - A USB spectrum analyzer, Wi-Spy by MetaGeek or WiPry by Oscium, if you plan to perform spectrum analysis surveys. - Internet Explorer 8.0 or higher, if you plan to import street maps from one of the online map services. - 200 MB of free disk space.